BukkitPE/BukkitPE/README.md

 #Notices:

 BukkitPE supports MCPE 0.14.4 by providing an experimental build.
-You can checkout the mcpe-0.14 branch and get the latest phar [Here](https://github.com/BukkitPE/BukkitPE/releases/tag/1.1) For more info on how to install please check [here](https://github.com/BukkitPE/Documentation)
+You can checkout the mcpe-0.14 branch and get the latest phar at our jenkins [Here](https://Jenkins.BukkitPE.net) For more info on how to install please check [here](https://github.com/BukkitPE/Documentation)

 # FEATURES
 - [x] Performance optimization (Our #1 Goal!)